quintana-ruiz/Implementaciones/README.md

 ## List of codes
 - **ctof** : Convert degrees Celsius to Fahrenheit or Kelvin.
 - **Gauss_pivot** : Gaussian elimination with partial pivoting.
-- **Treliça** : Application of Gaussian elimination with partial pivoting to solve a 2D Truss.
 - **fibo** : Fibonacci sequence (using a recursive function).

 ## Interesting links